dkhaothong/dkhaothong.github.io/_projects/MiscProjects.md

 #### OVERVIEW

 SF Hep B Free is a non profit in the Bay Area with an aim to improve the awareness of Hepatitis B in the Asian Pacific Islander community (they are most prone to Hep B).
-I currently volunteer at SF Hep B Free as a web designer to improve the visual design of their website to make information scannable and keep content updated with accurate information.
+I volunteered as a web designer to improve the scannability and update content.

 <br />
 <div style="text-align:center;">